Blogs

 Figure 1 – Detained imports due to UFLPA violations

 The newest update focuses on three specific industries, as well as several entities, which have been added to the Uyghur Forced Labor Prevention Act Entity List.
 These additions span across several seemingly unrelated industries, and including industries that produce PVC, aluminum, and seafood.
 If your organization imports these products, you may be newly subject to scrutiny under the UFLPA.
-And, even if you don’t operate within these industries, it’s worth taking some time to review the UFLPA’s yearly updates, as your business may be impacted through your supply chain activities.
+Even if you don’t operate within these industries, you should take some time to review the UFLPA’s yearly updates.
+Your supply chain activities may impact your business.

 In order to comply with the UFLPA companies need to be able to prove that they either 1) don’t have any upstream supply chain links to Xinjiang, or 2) provide evidence to the CBP proving that their Xinjiang suppliers do not employ forced labor.